at-cg/ds221-2025/cluster_usage_instructions.md

 3. **Password:** `defaultpassword`

 **Example Login:**
-(If the iis email id of student is: parveshbarak@iisc.ac.in)
+(If the iisc email id of student is: parveshbarak@iisc.ac.in)
 ```bash
 ssh parveshbarak@10.24.1.10
 parveshbarak@10.24.1.10’s password: defaultpassword